nolanlab/scaffold/README.md

 #### Windows

-Install Visual Studio.
-The Express version is freely available from Microsoft
+Install the [Rtools](https://cran.r-project.org/bin/windows/Rtools/) package, which is required for building R packaged from sources

 #### Linux